 - malabsorption of certain nutrients, such as iron

-In addition, there’s evidence that links fructose malabsorption with mood disorders and depression.
-One study showed that fructose malabsorption was associated with lower levels of tryptophan, which plays a big role in the development of depressive disorders.
+In addition, there’s evidence that links fructose malabsorption with mood disorders and depression. showed that fructose malabsorption was associated with lower levels of tryptophan, which plays a big role in the development of depressive disorders.

 However, whether one causes the other is unclear.
-In a study that involved 209 patients with IBS, about one-third had fructose intolerance.
+In a that involved 209 patients with IBS, about one-third had fructose intolerance.
 Those who were compliant with restricting fructose saw improvement in symptoms.
 If you’re living with Crohn’s, this nutrition guide may also help.